-See below for our selection of World War II-Themed Chess Sets!
+See below for our selection of WW2 Chess Set!

 Pearl Harbor is considered one of the major foul plays of the World War 2, but also one of the more important turning points of the war.
 Attack or defend, it is your choice.

 Oh, and as a side note; while in this chess set the Japanese appear to be black, it would be more appropriate to treat them as white, as they were the first to attack in the historical events that inspired this set.

 Also, sets similar to that one are available from a few different vendors, as this is a surprisingly popular theme.

 They usually differ in material quality and colouring accuracy.

 Caution is advisable, as some of the cheaper versions tend to be really poorly made.